Zebras drinking at a waterhole in the African savannah during dusk.

 There are Africans furious with white Europeans seeking to impact how Africa manages its own wildlife.

-There are campaigners who believe that those African Governments are wrong and that no-one has the right to shoot animals.
+There are campaigners who believe that those Africans are wrong and that no one has the right to shoot animals.

 And there are hunters who disagree.

-It might also be helpful if those whose emotional reaction to the issue exceeds their personal expertise showed a little more respect to those with exceptional knowledge.
+It might also be helpful if those whose emotional reaction to the issue exceeds their personal expertise showed a little more respect to those who have studied it deeply.

 Add your name